MicrosoftDocs/azure-dev-docs/articles/python/quickstarts-messaging-iot.md

 ## Internet of Things (IoT)

 Internet of Things or IoT refers to a collection of managed and platform services across edge and cloud that connect, monitor, and control IoT assets.
-It also includes security and operating systems for devices and equipment, along with data and analytics that help businesses to build, deploy, and manage IoT applications.
+IoT also includes security and operating systems for devices and data and analytics that help you build, deploy, and manage IoT applications.

 - **IoT Hub**
   - [Quickstart: Send telemetry from an IoT Plug and Play device to Azure IoT Hub](/azure/iot-develop/quickstart-send-telemetry-iot-hub?pivots=programming-language-python)